Kennedy Molder, June 2009

 Backpacks & School Supplies

 Each August we distribute backpacks filled with school supplies to needy families with school-age children.
-Click here for more information about the program and a list of supplies or contact Tracy Duncan at 202-745-7118 ext.260, email@example.com.
+Click here for more information about the program or contact Crystal Clarke at 202-745-7118 ext.253, email@example.com.